thanos-io/thanos/docs/contributing/coding-style-guide.md

 #### golangci-lint

-[golangci-lint](https://github.com/golangci/golangci-lint) is an amazing tool that allows running set of different custom linters across Go community against your code.
-Give it a Star and use it. (:
+[golangci-lint](https://github.com/golangci/golangci-lint) is an amazing tool that allows running a set of different custom linters from the Go community against your code.
+Give it a star and use it. (:

 Ensured [here](https://github.com/thanos-io/thanos/blob/40526f52f54d4501737e5246c0e71e56dd7e0b2d/Makefile#L315) with
 [those linters](https://github.com/thanos-io/thanos/blob/40526f52f54d4501737e5246c0e71e56dd7e0b2d/.golangci.yml#L31) enabled.

 #### misspell

-Misspell is amazing, it catches some typos in comments or docs.
+Misspell is amazing, it catches typos in comments and docs.

 No Grammarly plugin for this yet ): (We wish).

 Ensured [here](https://github.com/thanos-io/thanos/blob/40526f52f54d4501737e5246c0e71e56dd7e0b2d/Makefile#L317).

-#### Commentaries Should be a Full Sentence.
+#### Comments Should be Full Sentences

-All comments should be a full sentence.
-Should start with Uppercase letter and end with a period.
+All comments should be full sentences.
+They should start with an uppercase letter and end with a period.

 Ensured [here](https://github.com/thanos-io/thanos/blob/40526f52f54d4501737e5246c0e71e56dd7e0b2d/Makefile#L194).